ChongWu-Biostat/MCSS/README.md

 ## Selecting the tuning parameters
 Selecting the tuning parameters is an important step for using MCSS.
 A better choice of tuning parameters will lead to a better result.
-Here, we provide a simple function that can select the tuning parameters based on the cross validation automatically.
+Here, we provide a simple function that can select the tuning parameters via sample splitting procedure automatically.
+Specifically, we randomly partition the observations into training data and tuning data.
+We train the model based on the training data and use the tuning data to determine the tuning error (cost value) for each combination of tuning parameters.
+We repeat this process *M* time.
 Since the results only depend on the ratio of tau1/tau2, we only search tau2 and fix tau1.
+See more details in Model selection subsection (2.5) in our upcoming paper.

 ```matlab